 - Company direction in every decision

-Without proper direction, your organization can easily lose your values when challenges and confusions come your way.
+Without proper direction, your organization can easily lose its values when challenges and confusions come your way.

 2. Work On Your Company Culture